software-atelier/issue-tracking-sync/README.md

 that no two synchronization threads might affect the same items (configure in application.yml).

 See the IssuePoller as an entry point, which runs based on a CRON expression.
-Found issues are then run through the SynchronizationContext, and for all issues with a matching flow, a SyncRequest is produced on the queue.
+Found issues are then run through the SynchronizationFlowFactory, and for all issues with a matching flow, a SyncRequest is produced on the queue.

+### Processing a single issue

+From a SyncRequest, an issue is derived and the matching SynchronizationFlow is retrieved from the SynchronizationFlowFactory.
+As described in [syncFlowDefinitions](#syncflowdefinitions), a SynchronizationFlow can define an issue filter, and must define a SynchronizationAction class.

+Execution of a flow is delegated to the SynchronizationAction, which:

+1. Loads the source issue along with the key (=unique identifier) mapping.
+This step also verifies that the "last updated" timestamp of the synchronization request matches that of the loaded issue (if not, a SynchronizationAbortedException is thrown)
+2. Load all mapped source fields into the Issue object
+3. Pass the Issue object to the target client, along with the (nullable) defaults for new issues.
+If the latter are missing and the target client fails to locate a target issue from the key field mapping, a
+   SynchronizationAbortedException is thrown